 \subsubsection{CNOT gate}

-The $\mqgate{CNOT}$ gate is a 2-qubit entangling gate that, together with single-qubit rotations, forms a universal gate set for quantum computation.
+To understand phase kickback, we must first define the CNOT gate.
+CNOT is a 2-qubit entangling gate that, together with single-qubit rotations, forms a universal gate set for quantum computation.
 It is denoted:

 with the black dot denoting the ``control'' qubit and the white cross denoting the ``target.''
-For this paper, we will always treat the first/top qubit as the control qubit, reflecting how students encounter the CNOT gate in the test item.
+For this paper, we will always treat the first/top qubit as the control qubit, reflecting how students encounter the CNOT gate in the assessment item discussed here.